rusty-bits/octool/README.md

 ## To Do: ##
  - change tool configuration from inside tool, the configuration file `tool_config_files/octool_config.json` contains vars to set up octool, for example the language versions of the audio files for OpenCanopy for e.g. `en`
- - add the ability to choose which version of OpenCore is used, e.g. `0.7.1 0.7.2 0.7.3 0.7.4 0.7.5` etc., currently octool just uses the latest build from the Dortania builds and then falls back to the latest releases from Acidanthera for anything not included in Dortania
  - cross compile the tool for windows/linux use, currently only built for macOS
  - highlight if the kext/driver/etc exists in the known repos